luanalouza/System_login_Django_project/README.md

 If you're prompted to log in, you can use the authentication options available, such as Facebook or GitHub, depending on the configuration

-Conclusion

-Congratulations!
-You've successfully set up and run the AllAuth Login System project in a development environment.
-Remember that this setup is not suitable for production deployment due to the self-signed certificate and the use of the development server.

-For more advanced deployment options and production-ready setups, consider consulting the official Django and web server documentation.